 1. Gold Coast, Australia

 This time last year we were back on the Gold Coast of Australia enjoying life with a base in between travels.
 We were both working in the hotel industry and really made the most of our days off on the Gold Coast.
 We experienced almost every attraction in Surfers Paradise and on the Gold Coast on our days off, and during this time we also got engaged!

 2. Moreton Island, Australia

-Through working in Guest Services I was invited along with other staff to Moreton Island for a day (as this is a trip we sold at work) and had an amazing time.
+Through working in Guest Services I was invited along with other staff on a Moreton Island Day Tour (as this is a trip we sold at work) and had an amazing time.
 You can book your Moreton Island Tour here.

 View this post on Instagram

 Travel is rebellion in its truest form.
 We follow our hearts.
 We free ourselves from labels.
 We lose control willingly.
 We trade a role for reality.
 We love the unfamiliar.
 We trust strangers.
 We own only what we can carry.
 We search for better questions, not answers.
 We truly graduate.
 We, sometimes, choose to never come back. 👋🏼

 Then Will’s mum and step-dad came to visit us on their first ever trip to Australia.
 So we spent 3 weeks showing them around our new home and even took a trip to Sydney together.

 4. Melbourne, Australia

 We spend Christmas with Sandy’s family in Melbourne, where we enjoyed a traditional Polish ‘Wigilia’ with 12 vegetarian dishes on Christmas Eve.